michael2012z/BitBible/markdown/KJV/files/1Chr.md

 26. Which Shelomith and his brethren were over all the treasures of the dedicated things, which David the king, and the chief fathers, the captains over thousands and hundreds, and the captains of the host, had dedicated.

-27. Out of the spoils won in battles did they dedicate to maintain the house of the Lord.spoils…: Heb. battles and spoils
+27. Out of the spoils won in battles did they dedicate to maintain the house of the Lord.

 28. And all that Samuel the seer, and Saul the son of Kish, and Abner the son of Ner, and Joab the son of Zeruiah, had dedicated; and whosoever had dedicated any thing, it was under the hand of Shelomith, and of his brethren.

 29. Of the Izharites, Chenaniah and his sons were for the outward business over Israel, for officers and judges.

-30. And of the Hebronites, Hashabiah and his brethren, men of valour, a thousand and seven hundred, were officers among them of Israel on this side Jordan westward in all the business of the Lord, and in the service of the king.officers…: Heb. over the charge
+30. And of the Hebronites, Hashabiah and his brethren, men of valour, a thousand and seven hundred, were officers among them of Israel on this side Jordan westward in all the business of the Lord, and in the service of the king.

 31. Among the Hebronites was Jerijah the chief, even among the Hebronites, according to the generations of his fathers.
 In the fortieth year of the reign of David they were sought for, and there were found among them mighty men of valour at Jazer of Gilead.

-32. And his brethren, men of valour, were two thousand and seven hundred chief fathers, whom king David made rulers over the Reubenites, the Gadites, and the half tribe of Manasseh, for every matter pertaining to God, and affairs of the king.affairs: Heb. thing
+32. And his brethren, men of valour, were two thousand and seven hundred chief fathers, whom king David made rulers over the Reubenites, the Gadites, and the half tribe of Manasseh, for every matter pertaining to God, and affairs of the king.

 ## 1 Chronicles 27